Star Wars: Bounty Hunter: Plot

-Ten years before Attack of the Clones and shortly after the Battle of Naboo, the Sith Lord Darth Sidious orders his apprentice, Darth Tyranus, to eliminate his former pupil-turned-Dark Jedi and current leader of the Bando Gora crime syndicate, Komari Vosa, before she becomes a threat to his future plans.
-Meanwhile, Jango Fett captures gangster Meeko Ghintee after a long pursuit on the Outland Station, and turns him in for the bounty on his head.
-Upon returning to his Toydarian friend Rozatta, he is contracted by Tyranus with killing Vosa for 5,000,000 Republic credits.
+Shortly after the Battle of Naboo, and ten years prior to the outbreak of the Clone Wars, the Sith Lord Darth Sidious orders his apprentice, Darth Tyranus, to eliminate his former pupil-turned-Dark Jedi Komari Vosa before she becomes a threat to Sidious' future plans.
+Vosa has become the leader of a crime syndicate called the Bando Gora, which grew immensely powerful through its trafficking of addictive "death sticks".
+Elsewhere, bounty hunter Jango Fett captures gangster Meeko Ghintee following a long pursuit through the Outland Station.
+After collecting the bounty on Meeko's head, Jango returns to his Toydarian friend Rozatta and is contracted by Tyranus with killing Vosa for 5,000,000 Republic credits.

-To find Vosa, Jango investigates the Bando Gora's distribution ring of addictive "death sticks" and captures death stick dealer Jervis Gloom on Coruscant, who reveals his source to be a gangster named Groff Haugg.
+Jango investigates the Bando Gora's death strick trafficking ring in the hopes of tracking down Vosa.
+On Coruscant, he captures and interrogates death stick dealer Jervis Gloom, who reveals his source to be a gangster named Groff Haugg.
 While investigating Haugg's processing plant, Jango runs into his longtime rival, Montross, who is also hunting Vosa and has killed Haugg via carbonite freezing after interrogating him for Vosa's whereabouts.
-Following a brief fight, Montross leaves to find Vosa, while Jango infiltrates the penthouse of Twi'lek Senator Connus Trell, who is also involved in the death stick trafficking ring.
+Following a brief fight, Montross leaves to find Vosa, while Jango infiltrates the penthouse of Twi'lek Senator Connus Trell, who is also involved in the trafficking ring.
 Trell tells Jango to seek the Dug crime lord Sebolto on Malastare before being thrown to his death.

 After escaping from a Republic gunship, Jango learns that Sebolto has put a 50,000 credits bounty on the head of his former employee Bendix Fust, who is incarcerated at the asteroid prison Oovo IV.
-Believing that capturing Fust will allow him to get close to Sebolto, Jango infiltrates the prison, but finds that another bounty hunter, Zam Wesell, has beaten him to Fust.
+Believing that capturing Fust will allow him to get close to Sebolto, Jango infiltrates the prison but finds that another bounty hunter, Zam Wesell, has beaten him to Fust.
 The two are forced to work together to escape from Oovo IV with Fust, and stage a riot to create a distraction.
 After Jango's beloved ship, Jaster's Legacy, is destroyed, he, Wesell, and Fust escape in another vessel, which Jango dubs Slave I. Meanwhile, Montross finds that Haugg gave him a false lead, but hears of the Oovo IV riot and, realizing it was Jango's doing, decides to follow him.